rjellis/pijp-dti/README.md

 **Denoise the DWI using Local PCA**

-Denoises the entire 4D volume using Local PCA.
+Denoises the entire 4D shell using Local PCA.

 ## 3. Register